 Transition Rule.
 Prior to January 1, 2013, your Benefit Accrual Credit was computed under your Prior Plan during each plan year (July 1 to June 30).
-Effective January 1, 2013, the period for computing Benefit Accrual Credit for your

-Covered Employment after 2012 under this Plan is the calendar year (January 1 to December 31).
-For your employment from July 1, 2012 to December 31, 2012, you will be credited with a "year of service" under the rules of your Prior Plan if you earned at least one hour of service during that period.
-A separate booklet was previously provided to you that describes the year of service rules under your Prior Plan.
+Effective January 1, 2013, the period for computing Benefit Accrual Credit for your Covered Employment after 2012 under this Plan is the calendar year (January 1 to December 31).
+For your employment from July 1, 2012 to December 31, 2012, you will be credited with a pro-rated Benefit Accrual Credit according to the rules of your Prior Plan.
+A separate booklet was previously provided to you that describes the Benefit Accrual Credit rules under your Prior Plan.
 If you have any questions regarding your benefit, please contact the Plan Office for additional information.